 Have you ever watched the movie: ‘Memoirs of a Geisha‘?
 Or have you read the book?
-I’ve personally done both at a young age and I instantly fell in love with Japan’s geisha as I witnessed their unique beauty, grace, and discipline.
+I’ve done both at a young age and I instantly fell in love with Japan’s geisha as I witnessed their unique beauty, grace, and discipline.
 In fact, ever since then, I have been deeply enamoured by their mystifying world — which, thankfully, have still survived up to this day!

 I say ‘survived’ because I was also interested in the samurai (Japan’s olden warriors who typically serve a feudal lord or daimyo).
 I badly wanted to witness their noble way of life; however, it made me terribly sad when I learned that they no longer exist, and this is because their social class has died down long ago around the late 1800s after the emperor favored a more modern western-style army.
 Sure, there may be descendants and even people who still try to practice samurai behavior and/or swordsmanship today, BUT it’s not the same given how the whole samurai lifestyle and system is absolutely non-existent anymore.

-The geisha tradition is not as old as the samurai but it IS old and I’ve surely developed some sort of mild fear that the geisha might eventually disappear too — which I hope to goodness, they won’t — and this worry of mine makes a bit of sense because there aren’t that many geisha anymore.
+The geisha tradition is not as old as the samurai but it IS old and I’ve surely developed some sort of mild fear that the geisha might eventually disappear too — which I hope to goodness, they won’t — and this worry of mine makes a bit of sense because there aren’t many geisha anymore.
 To put it into numbers, back in the 1920s they numbered around 80,000.
 Their current number?
 It is now estimated to be only 1,000 to 2,000!!
 Because of this and more, it couldn’t be helped that I’ve made ‘meeting or seeing a legit geisha‘ as an item on the very top of my bucket list.

 Well… guess what?